dahmansphi/research_from_start_to_end/README.md

 If you prefer any other way of contribution, please feel free to contact me directly.
 Thank you

-# The Big Bang of Data Science at a glance
+# The Big Bang of Data Science first edition at a glance

+## the four elements
 A **product**, as a simple definition, is _the outcome of some kind of input that has been processed and as a result you have the outcome of that as a product_.
 Well, that sounds academic, however the fact is much deeper than few vocabs.
 Let me explain what I mean, a student who plans to enroll at a university, doesn’t just pick and here we go!